CardinalNavigation/hotelmessagingapp/README.md

 ## Code:

-The code is delpoyed here:
+The code is deployed here:

 The code can be found at https://github.com/CardinalNavigation/hotelmessagingapp